PepeDuke/Duck/README.md

 ```

 ## Varibales in Duck
-all variables are lower case, no uppercase types exist, if in Duck you want to get type Max you do int.Max;
+all variable types are lower case, no uppercase types exist, if in Duck you want to get type Max you do int.Max;
 List of allowed types:
 ``` c++
 bool